MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-modes.md

 ## Copied projects

 Because a project is created when the copy project action is taken, the Project manager can't set the scheduling mode.
-This means that the destination project will always default to the mode defined at the organizational level.
+The destination project will always default to the mode defined at the organizational level.

 ## Copied tasks

-When a task a is copied from one project to another, the task inherits the scheduling mode of the destination project.
+When a task is copied from one project to another, the task inherits the scheduling mode of the destination project.